hewcode/hewcode/docs/README.md

 ## Core Concepts

 ### Props System
 The Props system uses PHP 8 attributes to explicitly control which component methods are exposed.
-You declare which methods to expose via `->components()`, and those methods must be tagged with `#[Lists\Expose]` or `#[Actions\Expose]`.
+You declare which methods to expose via `->components()`, and those methods must be tagged with `#[Lists\Expose]`, `#[Forms\Expose]`, or `#[Actions\Expose]`.
 This makes your data flow explicit and prevents accidental exposure of unintended data.

 ### Listing System
 The Listing class builds data tables from Eloquent models or arrays.
 It handles query building, pagination, sorting, searching, and filtering—transforming complex requirements into simple method chains.

+### Form System
+The Form class builds data entry forms that validate and save Eloquent models.
+It handles field rendering, validation, state management, and data persistence—making CRUD operations trivial.

 ### Column Schema
 Columns define how data is displayed.
 TextColumn handles formatting, styling, relationships, and conditional display.
 Other column types extend this foundation for specialized data.

+### Field Schema
+Fields define form inputs with validation.
+TextInput, Textarea, Select, and DateTimePicker provide the building blocks for data entry with automatic validation and error handling.

 ### State Persistence
 Listings can save user preferences in URLs (shareable) or sessions (private).
 This means users don't lose their filters, sorts, or search terms when navigating away and back.